2016caicai/2016caicai.github.io/README.md

-# Microdust 微尘
+# czr Rick

-This is a blog created by Azeril.
-The blog is live at [azeril.me](http://azeril.me/).
+This is a blog created by czr.
+The blog is fork from arize ,thanks to share this theme！

 ## Thanks